-Hospital EDs provide treatment for various indications such as cardiology, neurology, gastroenterology, infectious diseases, and psychiatry.
+Hospital EDs provide treatment for various indications, such as cardiology, neurology, gastroenterology, infectious diseases, and psychiatry.
 Increasing the incidence of these conditions is rising the number of ED visits.
-Furthermore, the growing geriatric population in the U.S. is favoring the market, as the elderly often require urgent medical interventions.
-Many hospitals are adopting advanced technologies and tools, such as Artificial Intelligence (AI), to provide improved diagnosis and to expedite routine procedures, such as devising treatment plans and prescriptions for patients.
+Furthermore, the growing geriatric population in the U.S. is favoring the market growth, as the elderly often require urgent medical interventions.
+Many hospitals are adopting advanced technologies and tools, such as Artificial Intelligence (AI), to provide improved diagnosis and expedite routine procedures, such as devising patient treatment plans and prescriptions.
 The COVID-19 pandemic increased the adoption of telehealth in hospitals to multiple folds.

 The use of telehealth is helping the hospital to reduce waiting time and overcrowding in the EDs.
 Medicare and Medicaid offer insurance for emergency health services.
-According to CDC, over 40% of ED visits by adults over the age of 65 are by ambulance, which is covered under Medicare Part B. Part B Medicare also covers air ambulance trips by helicopter or airplane if care is necessary.
+According to the CDC, over 40% of ED visits by adults over 65 are by ambulance, covered under Medicare Part B. Part B Medicare also covers air ambulance trips by helicopter or airplane if care is necessary.
 Medicare Part A covers a portion of the cost if the patient enters the emergency room and is admitted as an inpatient, while Medicare Part B covers the portion of the cost if the patient receives care from a doctor but is not admitted as an inpatient.
-Favorable reimbursement for ED services is contributing to the growth of the market for U.S. hospital emergency departments.

 Pandemic Impact |